jw120/fcc-url-shortener/README.md

 * DONE pg -  Use basic pg only - with DIY Promises/helpers
 * DONE Server tests
 * DONE Use node-fetch instead of isomorphic? (as iso just calls node) - no (as node-fetch not TS friendly)
-* TODO Tidy server.ts and other files
+* DONE Tidy server.ts and other files
-* TODO Think about making entries unique - should long's be unique?
+* DONE Think about making entries unique - should long's be unique?
-* TODO Try async/await?pkk
+* DONE Add new url entry validation
+* DONE Migrate from typings to npm (are all available?)

 * TODO Add catches to server.ts?
+Catch a server in use error on startup
 * TODO Make invalid page prettier - include error messages?
-* DONE Add new url entry validation
 * TODO Think about sanitizing originals (e.g., if contains single quote, or someother injection problem)

 * TODO Add to heroku including config variable to hold SERVER_URL (and support heroku local)
-* DONE Migrate from typings to npm (are all available?)

 ## Ways to run